Terms and Conditions

 14.3 Other provisions

-If one or more parts of these Terms and Condition are found to be invalid, unlawful, or otherwise unenforceable, this part shall be interpreted in accordance with applicable laws to reflect the original intent of the parties as far as possible, and the other terms and other agreements will continue to apply in full.
+If one or more parts of these Terms and Condition are found to be invalid, unlawful, or otherwise unenforceable, this part shall be interpreted in accordance with applicable laws to reflect the original intent of the parties to the extent possible, and the other terms and other agreements will continue to apply in full.
 November First's failure to enforce any rights or provisions of this Agreement does not constitute a waiver of this or any other Terms or Conditions.
 November First is not responsible for non-fulfilment of obligations due to circumstances beyond November First's control.

-According to the Danish Money Laundering Act, November First is obliged to obtain certain information about the Customer.
+According to the AML Act, November First is obliged to obtain certain information about the Customer.
 This applies to the name, and social security number of beneficial owners.
-Therefore, November First require a copy of your passport or drivers’ licence as documentation to fulfil the legal requirements.
+Therefore, November First require a copy of e.g., passport, drivers’ licence and proof of address as documentation.

-In addition, Customer name, phone number and e-mail are obtained.
+In addition, Customer name, phone number and e-mail on the contact person are obtained.

 Companies/Persons registered with November First, always have the right to access data that is registered about the person, and request November First to delete them unless November First is required by applicable law to retain data for a given period of time.

-In connection with payment services, November First collects information from payers, businesses, financial institutions, and others in order to make payments, comply with applicable laws and prepare payment statements, etc.
+In connection with payment services, November First collects information from payers, businesses, financial institutions, and others in order to make payments, comply with applicable laws and prepare payment overviews, etc.

-Information about the Customer relationship are disclosed only with Customer's written consent or digital acceptance, where November First is entitled or required to do so by law.
-The Customer agrees that November First, without liability to the Customer, reserves the right to disclose data and/or information to law enforcement authorities, governmental authorities and/or third parties if November First deems this reasonably necessary or appropriate to enforce and/or ensure compliance with all parts of these Terms and Conditions.
+Information about the Customer relationship is disclosed only with Customer's written consent or digital acceptance, or where November First is entitled or required to do so by law.
+The Customer agrees that November First, without liability to the Customer, reserves the right to disclose data and/or information to law enforcement authorities, governmental authorities and/or third parties if November First deems this reasonable, necessary or appropriate to enforce and/or ensure compliance with all parts of these Terms and Conditions.

 However, November First may, without the Customer's consent, process and disclose information when necessary:

-- for November First's modification of the system so that it is safe, efficient, and timely, and where no information is processed on a single user level.
+• for November First's modification of the system so that it is safe, efficient, and up to date, and where no information is processed on a single user level.

 Information is transferred in the following situations: